Candidates’ election statements and backgrounds

-Two candidates will vie for the office of president-elect of the American Chemical Society for 2023 in this fall’s election.
-They are Mary K. Carroll, Dwane W. Crichton Professor of Chemistry at Union College, and Rigoberto Hernandez, Gompf Family Professor at Johns Hopkins University.
-The successful candidate will serve as ACS president in 2024 and as a member of the ACS Board of Directors from 2023 to 2025.
+Two candidates will vie for the office of president-elect of the American Chemical Society for 2024 in this fall’s election.
+They are Dorothy J. Phillips, retired, director of strategic marketing, Waters, and Florian J. Schattenmann, chief technology officer and vice president of research, development, and innovation, Cargill.
+The successful candidate will serve as ACS president in 2025 and as a member of the ACS Board of Directors from 2024 to 2026.

-District II and District IV will hold elections for director.
-Successful candidates will serve on the ACS Board of Directors beginning in 2023 and through 2025.
+District III and District VI will hold elections for director.
+Successful candidates will serve on the ACS Board of Directors beginning in 2024 and through 2026.

-Candidates for director of District II are Kimberly Agnew-Heard, director of regulatory affairs at Altria Client Services, and Marcy Towns, Bodner-Honig Professor of Chemistry at Purdue University.

-District II consists of members assigned to or residing in local sections with headquarters in Indiana (except the St. Joseph Valley and Wabash Valley Sections), Kentucky, Michigan (except the Kalamazoo and Upper Peninsula Sections), North Carolina, Ohio, Tennessee (except the Memphis Section), Pennsylvania (except the Central Pennsylvania, Erie, Lehigh Valley, Penn-York, Pittsburgh, and Susquehanna Valley Sections), Virginia, West Virginia; and those members with addresses in the states of Indiana (except the counties of Lake and Porter), Kentucky, Ohio, Michigan (except Dickinson County), Tennessee, Virginia and West Virginia who are not assigned to local sections.
+Candidates for director of District III are Diane Krone, retired, chemistry teacher, Northern Highlands Regional High School, and Bonnie (Helen A.) Lawlor, retired, executive director, National Federation of Advanced Information Services.

+District III consists of members assigned to local sections having their headquarters in Delaware, New Jersey, Pennsylvania (except the Erie and Penn-York sections), Maryland, and the District of Columbia.

-Candidates for director of District IV are Christopher J. Bannochie, a research and development manager at Savannah River National Laboratory, and Lisa Houston, vice president of process analytics at Petroleum Analyzer Company.
+Candidates for director of District VI are Jeanette M. Van Emon, retired, research chemist, US Environmental Protection Agency, and Richard V. Williams, professor, University of Idaho.

-District IV consists of members assigned to or residing in local sections with headquarters in Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Oklahoma, South Carolina, Tennessee (except the East Tennessee, Nashville and Northeast Tennessee Sections), Texas, and the Commonwealth of Puerto Rico; and those members with addresses in Arkansas (except the counties of Ashley, Bradley, Calhoun, Columbia, Drew, Hempstead, Lafayette, Miller, Ouachita, and Union), Georgia (except the counties of Catoosa, Chattooga, Dade, Walker, and Whitfield), Louisiana and certain counties in Texas who are not assigned to local sections.
+District VI consists of members assigned to or residing in local sections with headquarters in Alaska, Arizona, California, Hawaii, Nevada, Oregon, and Washington; and those members with addresses in Arizona, Idaho, Nevada, Oregon, and Washington, in the provinces of Alberta, British Columbia, and Saskatchewan, and in the extra-provincial territories of Canada who are not assigned to local sections.

 Four candidates are running for two director-at-large positions.
-They are Milagros (Milly) Delgado, an undergraduate program director at Florida International University; Malika Jeffries-EL, associate dean for the graduate school in arts and sciences at Boston University; Will E. Lynch, Chemistry Department chair and professor at Georgia Southern University; and Ellene Tratras Contis, a distinguished professor at Eastern Michigan University.
-The two candidates receiving the highest number of votes will serve a 3-year term from 2023 to 2025.
+They are Wayne E. Jones, Jr., provost and vice-president of academic affairs, University of New Hampshire; Daniel Rabinovich, associate dean and professor of nanoscience, Joint School of Nanoscience and Nanoengineering; Carolyn Ribes, business envelope analytical leader, Industrial Intermediates & Infrastructure, Dow; and Joseph P. Stoner, retired, Shimadzu Scientific Instruments.
+The two candidates receiving the highest number of votes will serve a 3-year term from 2024 to 2026.

 Join the conversation

-Note: This article was updated on Sept.
-8, 2023, to correct the name of a candidate.
-It is Bonnie (Helen A.) Lawlor, not Helen A. “Bonnie” Lawlor.